pmarkert/hyperpotamus/README.md

         mode: json
         data:
           message: "But this one does"

+Give your requests a name and you can specify an on_success or on_failure value for any validation.

 ####Of course, JSON is also valid YAML, so if you roll that way, this is equivalent
     [
       {